Carbonfreezer/multiplayer/README.md

   }
 ]
 ````
 More games may be added by extending the array.
-Once the server is running the list of games may be extended during runtime.
+Once the server is running, the list of games may be extended during runtime.
-This may be done by calling the **reload** site with the browser on the domain, where the relay server is running on.
+This may be done by calling the **reload** site with the browser on the domain where the relay server is running.
 The site **enlist** shows the currently active rooms.

-The overall idea of the relay server is, that two tokio tasks are servicing each connected client.
+The overall idea of the relay server is that two tokio tasks are servicing each connected client.
 The logic is split on the highest
-level whether the connection belongs to the client hosted server or a client.
-These tasks refer to internal communication channels,
+level, whether the connection belongs to the client-hosted server or a client.
+These tasks refer to internal communication channels
 that have been set up before in the handshake phase.
 These channels belong to a room (see **server_state**).
 This is an mpsc sender
-to send messages from the clients to the client hosted game server and a broad cast sender the other way around.
+to send messages from the clients to the client-hosted game server, and a broadcast sender the other way around.
 As only new clients need
 a full update of the view state, this decision is taken care of in the **send_logic_client** method.

-To keep the relay server as game agnostic as possible, only processing for connecting and disconnecting is done here.
+To keep the relay server as game-agnostic as possible, only connection and disconnection processing is done here.
 Otherwise,
-is passes on information for Client to Server RPCs, where only the player id gets attached.
+it passes on information for Client to Server RPCs, where only the player ID gets attached.
 In the reverse direction, it can kick a player,
-or send partial updates, full updates or reset.
+or send partial updates, full updates, or reset.
 A lot of error handling and tracing is done here, with error messages sent to the clients
 before closing the connection.